Aliases for DRD2 Gene

 GeneCards Summary for DRD2 Gene

 DRD2 (Dopamine Receptor D2) is a Protein Coding gene.
-Diseases associated with DRD2 include gastroparesis and substance dependence.
+Diseases associated with DRD2 include dystonia-11, myoclonic and cocaine dependence.
 Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and identical protein binding.
-An important paralog of this gene is HTR1A.
+An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for DRD2 Gene